JASchilz/RoverMUD/README.md

 * Taking and dropping objects
 * Looking at things
 * Hitting and killing things
-* All commands in 'help'.
+* All commands in 'help'

 ### Immediate To-Do

-* Merge character and mob.
+* Merge character and mob
-* More architectural refactor to be completed.
+* More architectural refactor to be completed
-* Move from pickle to sqlite for storage.
+* Move from pickle to sqlite for storage
-* Comments.
+* Comments

 ### Later To-Do